 Other news and notes we're tracking on Monday:

-- Indianapolis Colts general manager Chris Ballard said linebacker Darius Leonard underwent a "small" ankle procedure that will sideline him for the beginning of training camp.
+- Indianapolis Colts general manager Chris Ballard said linebacker Shaquille Leonard underwent a "small" ankle procedure that will sideline him for the beginning of training camp.
 Ballard said running back Marlon Mack, defensive end Kemoko Turay and wide receiver Parris Campbell are all 100% heading into camp.

 The Indianapolis Colts announced several changes to their football operations staff, including the promotion of Kevin Rogers to director of player personnel.